Experience in a Book:

 Having owned several unusual automobiles, it occurred to me that one of the biggest problems of having an uncommon car is learning all the little nuances and quirks unique to that model.
 The local gas station mechanic is not likely to be much help, and mechanics knowledgeable on unusual makes are likely to be expensive and far away.
 Such mechanics also have the ulterior motive of making a profit, and therefore are disinclined to tell you about money-saving alternatives.
 And finding someone who will actually take the time to tell you everything you might need to know is almost impossible.

 Owning both a Jaguar XJ-S and a computer, it seemed only natural that I could record the things I learned about my car and make the information available to others.
 What started as a set of notes on "Everything you wanted to know but didn't know who to ask" has evolved into a book of 700+ pages of small print, including many illustrations and schematics.
 It was originally intended to be printed and s-mailed to whoever sent a few bucks to cover expenses, but with the development of the Internet and the World Wide Web it became possible to allow people anywhere in the world to download the file and print it for themselves.
+Yes, it is free to download.

-This book is a large document, and will take a while to download via telephone modem.
 Note that the link below will download the file from the jag-lovers server in Norway.

 Sean Straw has set up a site with some sounds that Jaguars make .
 This isn't just to sound pretty; these are sounds the engines make when there's something wrong.
 Very useful for diagnosis.